WordPress

 You own your data.
 Export all signups to CSV anytime from your Waitlister dashboard.
 Import to any email tool, CRM, or spreadsheet.
 Simple and portable.

 Yes!
 Waitlister has a free plan that's perfect for getting started.
+The WordPress plugin itself is completely free.
 Upgrade anytime for more features and higher subscriber limits.
-No credit card required to start.
+No credit card required.

 Explore